Skip to main content

 Using Mappedin SDK for React Native with your own map requires an Enterprise license.
 Try a demo map for free or refer to the Pricing page for more information.

-To create rich experiences on top of the Mappedin React Native SDK, it's useful to be able to control the map view programmatically.
+To create rich experiences on top of the Mappedin SDK for React Native, it's useful to be able to control the map view programmatically.
 This guide shows how to focus the map view on targets, how to listen to camera events and how to control the camera.

 Focus the Camera on Targets